vivien/i3blocks-contrib/cpu_util_detailed/README.md

  - ':%5.2f' will display every stat as `':12.34'`

-**warn** - warning threshold, default is '80'.
+**warn** - warning threshold, when reached urgent flag is set, default is '80'.

-**warn_color** - a color used when warning threshold is hit, works for short text and label.
-MUST be a hexadecimal value, not a word.
-Default is '#DD0000'.

 ## WARNING
-No sanity checks for values set in i3blocks.conf are made inside the script, except for **report_time** which is set to reasonable values as described above.
+No sanity checks for values set in i3blocks.conf are made inside the script.